szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 <li>View the term and you will see your selected page.</li>
 <li>Use Gutenberg on your public page to customize the archive.</li>
 </ul>

+=== 404 Page Mapping ===

+This plugin allows you to map a page to your 404 page, so you can customize as needed.

 == Installation ==